-&lt;sup>12 Guidance on housing individuals and families experiencing homelessness through the public housing and housing choice voucher program, U. S. Dept. of Housing and Urban Development, Washington, D.C., June 10, 2013 merican municipalities represent a huge variety of sizes, places and circumstances, each with their own housing challenges.
+2Guidance on housing individuals and families experiencing homelessness through the public housing and housing choice icher program U.S. Dept. of Housing and Urban Development.
+Washington, D.C., June 10, 2013 dance for Public Housing Agencies and Owners of Federally-Assisted Housing on Excluding the Use of Arrest Records in using Decisions, U.S. Dept. of Housing and Urban Development, Washington, D.C.
+Nov.
+2, 2015 merican municipalities represent a huge variety of sizes, places and circumstances, each with their own housing challenges.
 For many cities, especially those smaller in size or those with a legacy of growth driven by industrial manufacturing or family farms, stagnant economic trends have led to an excess of homes and/or residential lots.